 In this post, you will learn how to enable and use SMTP DANE with DNSSEC in Exchange Online.

-While outbound SMTP DANE with DNSSEC in Exchange Online has been enabled since 2022, Microsoft is currently rolling out inbound SMTP DANE with DNSSEC in Exchange Online.
-In an earlier blog post, I explained how SMTP DANE with DNSSEC works together on a mail and web server.
+While outbound SMTP DANE with DNSSEC in Exchange Online has been enabled since 2022, Microsoft is has rolling out inbound SMTP DANE with DNSSEC in Exchange Online since late 2024.

 • Outbound SMTP DANE with DNSSEC sending mail server: Requests DANE TLSA records of the receiving domain’s MX record.